CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 Workers compensation insurance cost in North Dakota is shaped by both the state market and your operation’s risk profile.
-The state-specific average premium range is $58–$251 per month, and the premium index of 86 suggests rates are below the national average, but that does not mean every business will land near the low end.
-The product data shows pricing is calculated per $100 of payroll, with a broad average range of $0.75–$2.74 per $100 of payroll, and the actual figure moves with employee classification codes, total annual payroll, experience modification rate, state regulations, industry risk level, and claims history.
+Premiums vary by payroll, class codes, claims history, and industry risk, and the premium index of 86 suggests rates are below the national average, but that does not mean every business will land near the low end.
+Pricing is calculated per $100 of payroll, and the actual figure moves with employee classification codes, total annual payroll, experience modification rate, state regulations, industry risk level, and claims history.
 In North Dakota, the largest employment sector is Healthcare & Social Assistance at 15.2% of jobs, followed by Retail Trade, Mining & Oil/Gas Extraction, Agriculture, and Construction, and those sectors can produce very different premium outcomes.
 A lower-risk office payroll will usually price differently than field work, trades, or extraction-related operations, and the state’s severe storm profile can add operational pressure even when the policy itself is priced on payroll and claims data.
-North Dakota also has 220 active insurance companies competing for business, which gives you room to compare a workers comp quote in North Dakota across carriers such as State Farm, Nodak Insurance, Farm Bureau, and GEICO.
+North Dakota also has 220 active insurance companies competing for business, which gives you room to compare a workers comp quote in North Dakota across carriers.
 If your EMR is below 1.0, your claims history may help lower the base premium; if it is above 1.0, the opposite can happen.
-For budgeting, treat the monthly range as a planning tool, not a promise, because rates vary significantly by state and industry classification.
+For budgeting, treat the monthly cost as a planning tool, not a promise, because rates vary significantly by state and industry classification.

 Industries & Insurance Needs in Bismarck